Nickersoft/homepage-new/src/content/blog/learnings/hiring-at-ground-zero.md

 That's what I did.

 I constructed a simple coding problem based on a method *still used in our codebase* I had *written myself*.
+This way, the problem we were asking candidates to solve was almost *guaranteed* to be something they might face on a day-to-day basis.

 After learning how aggressively *not* startup-friendly CoderPad's pricing is, I set up a (decently cheap) team plan on [repl.it](https://repl.it) and used their collaboration feature to host interviews.
 The only downside was that they *still* don't support anonymous collaboration, so every one of my candidates had to sign up for an account before joining my room.

-Super annoying.
+Super-duper annoying.

+The live coding interview was a success.
+Not only did it effectively gauge candidates' communication and problem-solving skills, but it very easily weeded out unqualified applicants.
+Only a handful of candidates attempted to even solve the problem, and only two of them actually did.